sfigg/commercialization-public/docset/manufacture/mobile/optional-features-for-building-images.md

 </tr>
 <tr class="even">
 <td><p>PSEUDOLOCALES</p></td>
 <td><p>This feature enables the use of pseudo-locales for localization testing.
-For more information, see [Using Psuedo-Locales for Localization Testing](http://msdn.microsoft.com/library/windows/desktop/dd374118.aspx) on MSDN.</p></td>
+For more information, see <a href="http://msdn.microsoft.com/library/windows/desktop/dd374118.aspx">Using Psuedo-Locales for Localization Testing</a> on MSDN.</p></td>
 </tr>
 <tr class="odd">
 <td><p>GRAPHICSSOFTWAREDRIVERS</p></td>